MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 ## Define a theme

-You can use a theme to enhance the user experience<!--Edit assumes that the theme doesn't only apply to the employee app.-->.
+You can use a theme to enhance the user experience.

 1. Select **Settings**, and then select **Customizations**.